 11.1.
 Consequential Damages Waiver.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, EXCEPT FOR AMOUNTS PAYABLE BY CUSTOMER TO TULIP, A PARTY’S INDEMNIFICATION OBLIGATIONS SET FORTH IN SECTION 10, ANY BREACH BY CUSTOMER OF ANY LICENSES GRANTED HEREUNDER OR BREACH OF SECTIONS 1, 4, 6.2 OR 15.10, OR VIOLATION OR MISAPPROPRIATION BY A PARTY OF THE OTHER PARTY’S INTELLECTUAL PROPERTY RIGHTS, IN NO EVENT SHALL EITHER PARTY HAVE ANY LIABILITY FOR ANY INDIRECT, SPECIAL, EXEMPLARY, INCIDENTAL, INDIRECT, PUNITIVE, OR CONSEQUENTIAL DAMAGES, INCLUDING WITHOUT LIMITATION LOSS OF ACTUAL OR ANTICIPATED PROFITS, LOSS OF BUSINESS, LOSS OF GOODWILL, LOSS OF DAMAGE TO, OR CORRUPTION OF, DATA, FAILURE OF SECURITY MECHANISMS, LOSS OF USE, OR COSTS OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, HOWEVER CAUSED, WHETHER ARISING UNDER STATUTE, CONTRACT, TORT (INCLUDING NEGLIGENCE) OR UNDER ANY OTHER THEORY OF LIABILITY, WHETHER OR NOT THE PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE OR WHETHER SUCH DAMAGE WAS FORESEEABLE OR IN THE CONTEMPLATION OF THE PARTIES.

 11.2.
 Liability Cap.
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, EXCEPT FOR AMOUNTS PAYABLE BY CUSTOMER TO TULIP, A PARTY’S INDEMNIFICATION OBLIGATIONS SET FORTH IN SECTION 10, ANY BREACH BY CUSTOMER OF ANY LICENSES GRANTED HEREUNDER OR BREACH OF SECTIONS 1, 4, 6.2 OR 15.10, OR VIOLATION OR MISAPPROPRIATION BY A PARTY OF THE OTHER PARTY’S INTELLECTUAL PROPERTY RIGHTS, VIN NO EVENT SHALL EITHER PARTY'S AGGREGATE TOTAL LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT, WHETHER ARISING UNDER STATUTE, CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, EXCEED THE AMOUNTS ACTUALLY PAID BY CUSTOMER TO TULIP (OR ITS AUTHORIZED RESELLER) UNDER THE APPLICABLE STATEMENT OF WORK OR THE APPLICABLE ORDER FORM DURING THE TWELVE (12) MONTHS PRIOR TO THE DATE ON WHICH SUCH CLAIM OR CAUSE OF ACTION AROSE.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, EXCEPT FOR AMOUNTS PAYABLE BY CUSTOMER TO TULIP, A PARTY’S INDEMNIFICATION OBLIGATIONS SET FORTH IN SECTION 10, ANY BREACH BY CUSTOMER OF ANY LICENSES GRANTED HEREUNDER OR BREACH OF SECTIONS 1, 4, 6.2 OR 15.10, OR VIOLATION OR MISAPPROPRIATION BY A PARTY OF THE OTHER PARTY’S INTELLECTUAL PROPERTY RIGHTS, IN NO EVENT SHALL EITHER PARTY'S AGGREGATE TOTAL LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT, WHETHER ARISING UNDER STATUTE, CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, EXCEED THE AMOUNTS ACTUALLY PAID BY CUSTOMER TO TULIP (OR ITS AUTHORIZED RESELLER) UNDER THE APPLICABLE STATEMENT OF WORK OR THE APPLICABLE ORDER FORM DURING THE TWELVE (12) MONTHS PRIOR TO THE DATE ON WHICH SUCH CLAIM OR CAUSE OF ACTION AROSE.
 THE FOREGOING LIMITATIONS ARE CUMULATIVE AND NOT PER INCIDENT AND SHALL APPLY EVEN IF THE NON-BREACHING PARTY’S REMEDIES UNDER THIS AGREEMENT FAIL OF THEIR ESSENTIAL PURPOSE.

 11.3.
 Nature of Claims and Failure of Essential Purpose.
 SOME JURISDICTIONS DO NOT ALLOW LIMITATIONS ON DURATION OR THE EXCLUSION OF AN IMPLIED WARRANTY, SO THE LIMITATIONS HEREIN MAY NOT APPLY.
 Neither party shall be responsible or liable for any loss, damage or inconvenience suffered by the other party or by any third person, to the extent that such loss, damage or inconvenience is caused by the failure of the other party to comply with its obligations under this Agreement.
 The parties agree that the disclaimers and limitations specified in this Agreement apply regardless of the form of action, whether in contact, tort (including negligence), strict liability or otherwise and will survive and apply even if any limited remedy specified in this Agreement is found to have failed of its essential purpose.

 11.4 Limitation of Action.
-To the maximum extent permitted by applicable law and except for actions by Tulip against Customer for non-payment of, for Customer’s breach of the licenses granted herein or Sections 1, 4, 6.2 or 15.10, or Customer’s misappropriation or violation of Tulip’s Intellectual Property Rights, no action (regardless of form) arising out of this Agreement may be commenced by either party more than one (1) year after the date the cause of action accrued.
+To the maximum extent permitted by applicable law and except for actions by Tulip against Customer for non-payment of fees, for Customer’s breach of the licenses granted herein or Sections 1, 4, 6.2 or 15.10, or Customer’s misappropriation or violation of Tulip’s Intellectual Property Rights, no action (regardless of form) arising out of this Agreement may be commenced by either party more than one (1) year after the date the cause of action accrued.